Brian Lipstein’s Journey through Asia

 Why does Brian care about adult learning?
 Here at Henry A. Davidsen, getting the client outfitted into a power suit is only the first step.
 Another part of the client experience is receiving image consulting.
 By taking this class, Brian can teach his clients and have the information stick!
 Brian wants to train his clients about the scale of professional dress, cultural practices for international business, technology etiquette, executive leadership, dining etiquette, personal branding–you name it!

-Since Brian was going all the way to Singapore (all 9,593 miles) for the class and had never been to Southeast Asia before, he decided to make a whole trip through Asia to learn more about the craft of men’s custom suiting and see the vendors, distributors, and shops in person that he usually only encounters through emails, phone calls, and pictures.
+Since Brian was going all the way to Singapore (all 9,593 miles) for the class and had never been to Southeast Asia before, he decided to make a whole journey through Asia to learn more about the craft of men’s custom suiting and see the vendors, distributors, and shops in person that he usually only encounters through emails, phone calls, and pictures.

 In addition to Singapore, Brian added a few more stops to his itinerary: Hong Kong, Thailand, and Bali.
 He went to Hong Kong to visit Henry A. Davidsen’s jeans distributor.
 He went to Thailand to search for a new production shop.
 Lastly, he went to Bali to explore the native batik process and natural biosphere.
-Check back every day this week for more blog posts that will delve into the details of Brian’s trip.
+Check back every day this week for more blog posts that will delve into the details of Brian’s journey through Asia.